 13. Caesar's Tower

 The rectangular Norman Keep was the earliest castle construction, originally built by Geoffrey de Clinton and his son.
 The walls are up to 16 feet thick, and the entrance would typically have been up an exposed flight of steps to the first floor.
-It is thought that King John increased the height of the Tower by creating an additional floor which includes the fish-tailed arrow loops.
+King John increased the height of the Tower by creating an additional floor which includes the fish-tailed arrow loops.

 The original form of the ground floor Norman openings, shown here for interest, were for security, and air and light, and not for the purpose of shooting arrows.
 They were most likely knocked through by Robert Dudley to match the upper floor windows, except with the arches above filled by timber.